Michael launches his own company MJJ PRODUCTIONS with Bill Bray & Miko Brando as first full time employees.

 The Pepsi commercials are previewed on MTV.

-After 3 weeks in NYC, Michael flies back to California.
+After 3 weeks in NYC, Michael flies back to L.A.

 He wins an unprecedented 8 awards.
 On stage he shares his triumph with producer Quincy Jones and even invites his sisters Janet, LaToya & Rebbie to joins him.

-The Jacksons Pepsi commercials are aired during the telecast and become the most poupular ads ever!
+The Jacksons Pepsi commercials are aired during the telecast and become the most popular ads ever!

-Michael is o the cover of TIME magazine with a nine page article.
+March 19 : Michael is on the cover of TIME magazine with a nine page article.
 The cover was made by Andy Warhol.

 Liza Minnelli accompanies Michael to Swifty Lazar’s Oscar Night Party but after a short stay, they go on to visit Liza’s father director Vincente Minnelli.

 April 14 : Michael attends the “TJ Martell Foundation Annual Gala” which serves to raise funds for research & innovative treatments in the fight against leukemia, cancer and AIDS.
 Michael presents Tony Martell with a check for $500,000 for the Foundation.

 April 24 : LaToya is a guest on Good Morning America with Barbara Walters.

 April 17 : Michael undergoes reconstructive scalp surgery at Brotman Memorial Hospital.
 Plastic surgeon Dr. Steven Hoefflin performs revolutionary laser surgery on Michael to repair damage he suffered to his scalp during the filming of a Pepsi commercial.
 After surgery, Dr. Hoefflin said : “Michael is doing very well, we covered the damaged area with his own hair and any implant has been required.
 Now he needs to rest and the operation will help him.
 Michael poses for pictures with the medical team.